TheHive-Project/docs/docs/thehive/user-guides/administration/tags-and-taxonomies.md

 # Taxonomies and Tags

 !!!
-Warning "TheHive 4.1.0+ is required to use Taxnomies
+Warning "TheHive 4.1.0+ is required to use Taxnomies"

 TheHive 4.1.0 introduces the support of Taxonomies as it is defined and published by [MISP](https://github.com/MISP/misp-taxonomies).
 These set of classification libraries can be used in THeHive to tag `Cases`, `Observables` and `Alerts`.